AndreasArvidsson/WinDSP/README.md

 This requires two devices: one capture device and one render/playback device

 **Capture device**
 * Receives audio from applications.
-Make it the default playback device
+Make it the default playback device.
-* Have NO audio equipment/speakers attached
+* Have NO audio equipment/speakers attached.

 **Render device**
-* Receives audio ONLY from WinDSP
+* Receives audio ONLY from WinDSP.
-* Have audio equipment/speakers attached
+* Have audio equipment/speakers attached.

 **Virtual Cable**
 If you don't have a spare soundcard in your computer to use for the capture device I can recommendend [VB-Audio Virtual Cable](https://www.vb-audio.com/Cable) which gives you a virtual audio device to use as the capture device.